HTML PROGRAMMING:HTML – Attributes

 Core attributes (used very frequently)

-• Multiple elements can have the same class.
+- Many elements can share the same class.

 Example: